josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 _The rules aren't for us.
 The rules are for you._

-I honestly have my pick of literally hundreds more examples; times the goalposts shifted, the game was different for the two sides, and the thing that was previously of crucial importance suddenly vanished from all public discourse, or vice versa.
+I honestly have my pick of literally hundreds more examples of the goalposts suddenly shifting.

 "Family values" is an easy one.
 It would be frankly difficult to find a man who embodies that ideal _less_ than a serial philanderer and rapist on his third marriage.